Charles Harpole

-Charles Henry Harpole is a šcholar of cinema and mass communications and a filmmaker.
+Charles Henry Harpole is a scholar of cinema and mass communications and a filmmaker.
 He received his doctorate from New York University and has taught at the University of Georgia, New York University, the New School, Southern Illinois University, the University of Texas at Dallas, Ohio State University, the University of Central Florida, and Mahidol University.

-He was chairperson of the Cinema and Photography Department at Ohio State and was founding Head of the Film School at U. C. F. He was recruited to Thailand to start the film, television, and animation B.A. program at Mahidol University (co-sponsored by Kantana studios).
+He was chairperson of the Cinema and Photography Department at Ohio State University and was founding Head of the Film School at U. C. F. He was recruited to Thailand to start the film, television, and animation B.A. program at Mahidol University (co-sponsored by Kantana studios).
 Harpole retired from Mahidol University in September 2011.